 Dad, Mom and Kid (male or female) stroll up the middle aisle.
 Mom saunters to the piano and plinks a few notes.
 The greeter walks over and hands a bulletin to Dad, just says "Welcome".
-The Kid notices the penguin and runs up to it.
+The Kid notices the penguin and strolls over to it.
 Dad hands the bulletin to Mom.

-- Kid: (excited about seeing the penguin) Dad!
+Kid: (curious about the penguin) Dad!
 Look at this.
 (Turns and looks at dad.)
-I hope this is going to be fun. - Mom: [name]!
+I hope this is going to be fun.

+Mom: (gently) Shhh...
 Be quiet, the service is starting in ten minutes!

-Dad walks over to the penguin painting, which Kid is excitedly eyeing.
+Dad walks over to the penguin painting, which Kid is eyeing.
+Dad: It's a penguin.
+What's fun about a penguin?

-- Dad: It's a penguin.
-What's fun about a penguin? - Mom: (opens the bulletin, scans it) It doesn't say anything about penguins in here. - Dad: It's probably a surprise.
+Mom: (opens the bulletin, scans it) It doesn't say anything about penguins in here.

+Dad: It's probably a surprise.
 It'll be interesting to see what they do with it.
+(Pause) Maybe it's something for the kid's time.

+Kid: It probably has to do with that movie "Happy Feet".

-(Pause) Maybe it's something for the kid's time. - Kid: (in awe) Yeah! - Mom: It's probably one of those new things they keep trying to do to make the service "relevant", you know.
+Mom: I think it's one of those new things they keep trying to do to make the service "relevant", you know.
 Like the music Linda said they have here.
 It's like that...I don't know...folk music.
 Acoustic guitars and harmonicas!
 (She shudders) I just don't know.